apple/cups/cups/cupspm.md

 - "printer-state-reasons": Additional comma-delimited state keywords for the destination such as "media-tray-empty-error" and "toner-low-warning".
 - "printer-type": The `cups_ptype_t` value associated with the destination.
-- "printer-uri": The URI associated with the destination; if not set, this destination was discovered but is not yet setup as a local printer.
+- "printer-uri-supported": The URI associated with the destination; if not set, this destination was discovered but is not yet setup as a local printer.

 Use the `cupsGetOption` function to retrieve the value.
 For example, the following code gets the make and model of a destination: